RoboCupAtHomeJP/Rule2023/rules/OPL/tu_en.md

 - `Dummy objects`（during Setup Day）｜ Announced: 3 objects　→　During the task: 3 objects (only one variety)

 > **Note**
-> Objects other than `known objects` (previously announced) will be provided by the Executive Commitee (EC) to each team on the Setup Day.
+> Objects other than `known objects` (previously announced) and `unknown objects` will be provided by the Executive Commitee (EC) to each team on the Setup Day.

 > **Warning**
 > `Unknown objects` will be changed after all the teams finish the first trial.